-Our roof top utility system is exposed to our roof drains which drain to our pavements.
-This heating and air conditioner unit contains oils and other chemicals that can harm the Virgin River if allowed to drain off our property.
-Liquids and other waste generated by maintenance of this system can be appropriately managed by our Spill Containment and Cleanup SOP.
+The roof top utility system is exposed to the roof drains which drain to the pavements.
+This heating and air conditioner unit contains oils and other chemicals that can harm the Virgin River if allowed to drain off the property.
+Liquids and other waste generated by maintenance of this system can be appropriately managed by the Spill Containment and Cleanup SOP.